UtrechtUniversity/ricgraph/docs/ricgraph_videos.md

-In this [video Traverse Utrecht University organizations (1m12s) (click to download)](videos/ricgraph_traverse_uu_organizations.mp4) we perform a top-down search in Ricgraph starting with the Pure ID of Utrecht University.
+In this [video Traverse Utrecht University organizations (1m12s) (click to download)](videos/ricgraph_traverse_uu_organizations.mp4) we do a top-down search in Ricgraph starting with the Pure ID of Utrecht University.
-Then we expand this node to show all its faculties.
+Then we expand this node to show all Utrecht University faculties.
-Next, we expand one faculty to show the people and suborganizations that link to this faculty.
+Next, we expand one faculty to show the people and sub organizations that link to this faculty.

 ### Video Find output common to two persons
 https://user-images.githubusercontent.com/121875841/226640906-7446aed6-c428-445b-b733-86b65aa7a070.mp4